edpadua/MoedasConversor/README.md

 ## About

 This project is a currency conversion application.
 The user types the value that will be attributed to the source currency, chooses this source currency in a drop down menu, chooses the conversion currency in a second drop down menu and clicks on the conversion button.
-There is another button to toggle the coin order. de The exchange rates used to calculate the conversion are obtained by the exchangerate-api API and the consumption of these data is carried out with the Axios library.
+There is another button to toggle the coin order.
+The exchange rates used to calculate the conversion are obtained by the exchangerate-api API and the consumption of these data is carried out with the Axios library.
 Another imported component in this project is the react-dropdown for the drop down menu with the list of currencies of several countries.

 ### :desktop_computer: Desktop design